ariannelafraise/hived/docs/development.md

         print(f"Handling security event with {len(event.records)} records")
 ```

 Event handlers receive `AuditEvent` objects, which are groups of records (`AuditRecord`) belonging to the same security event. `AuditRecord` fields are put into a Python dictionary.
-The keys and values are kept intact from the original log string, only the '=' sign between the two is removed.

 > [!TIP]
 > Use `record.json()` to retrieve the record in JSON format.